aws-samples/serverless-stream-processing-at-scale/3_DetectAnomalies/README.md

 1. The threshold was determined by collecting anomaly_scores from a sample data set and finding the mean anomaly_score.
 The chosen threshold is three standard deviations above/below the mean.

-1. You should notice that the **pulse** in the email alerts sent to you tend to be low (below 60).
-This is because the simulated data coming in usually reports pulse in the range of 60-120 but occassionally sends a pulse below 60.
-This is an anomaly that Kinesis Analytics has picked up on!
+1. You should notice that the **pulse** in the email alerts sent to you are very low (below 60).
+This is the anomaly that was simulated that Kinesis Analytics has picked up on!

 ### Next